The Children of Lir: A Fascinating Irish Legend

 The Legend of The Children of Lir

 The Children of Lir is one of Ireland’s most famous legends; many of us were told the poignant story in school.
-It is a sensational yet sad short story that leaves an impact on all who hear it.
+It is a sensational yet sad short story that impacts all who hear it.
 It has even managed to change how Irish people see and treat swans.
 Ireland is famous for having quite a few mythologies that played a role in forming new rituals.

 The story takes place in the context of The Tuatha de Danann realm and starts with the death of Dagda, the king of the Tuatha de Danann.
 The council gathers to vote for a new king.
 The sea god, Lir, was expecting to be the next in line and was furious when he was not chosen.
 He stormed out and refused to swear loyalty to the new king.

-Bodhbh Dearg, the new king, wanted to win Lir’s support, so he decided to arrange a marriage between Lir, who had been widowed, and one of his daughters.
+Bodhbh Dearg, the new king, wanted to win Lir’s support, so he arranged a marriage between Lir, who had been widowed, and one of his daughters.
 Lir married Bodhbh’s eldest daughter, Aoibh (pronounced Eva), and they both had a happy life.

 The couple had four children: one girl named Fionnuala and three boys named Aodh, Conn, and Fiachra.
-It is believed that the four children were extremely beautiful and charming.
+It is believed that the four children were fantastic and charming.
 Sadly, this happy family did not last for long; Aoibh got sick and died a few days later.

 You might expect that Lir’s and Bodhbh’s feud arose after this, but that couldn’t be further from the truth.
 The two men were both grief-stricken and loved the family Aoibh left behind too much to pursue their rivalry.